Dunedin City Council: Elections

+Elections for the councillors for the 2025–2028 term were held in October 2025.
+Councillor Jules Radich died on 4 January 2026, triggering a by-election held in May 2026.
+The by-election was won by independent candidate Jo Galer.

 Community boards

 The council has created six local community boards under the provisions of Part 4 of the Local Government Act 2002, each with six elected members and one councillor appointed by the council: